Tomobodo/extension-admob/README.md

 Google AdMob extension for OpenFL applications.
-Working on both Android and iOS.
+Working on both Android and iOS (iOs is broken at the moment on this fork, will soon work on it).
 Code is heavily based on NMEX extension which is pretty much outdated right now.

 **Instructions**